GraysonNocera/ece-461-project-part2/README.md

 Determines how "responsive" the package is; this was measured with how many forks there are.
 #### License Compatibility
 Does the package have a license?
 If yes, then it will receive a high score.
 If no... then low.
-### Version Pinning
+#### Version Pinning
 Measured based on how many dependencies are pinned to a major.minor version
-###
+#### Engineering Score
-Measure based on how many pull requests with a reviewer's approval have been merged divided by total merged pull requests
+Measure based on how many pull requests with a reviewer's approval have been merged divided by total merged pull requests.
 #### Net Score
 Based on the above metrics, the net score will be their weighted sum on a scale from 0 to 1 inclusive using the following formula: